There’s No Easy Path to Asylum, But It’s Even More Difficult for Queer People

 Those applying for asylum at the U.S. border are processed at a port of entry, transferred to a detention facility where they are interviewed, and (assuming they pass that interview) are then referred to immigration court, where their hearing could take months.
 If they fail the interview, they are most often deported.

-Making asylum claims more difficult for members of the LGBTQ community, caravans of refugees — as with those that have traveled up through Central America hoping to reach the United States — are often far from welcoming to queer people.
+Making asylum claims more difficult for members of the LGBTQ community, caravans of refugees — as with those that made headlines for traveling up through Central America hoping to reach the United States back in 2018 — are often far from welcoming to queer people.

 “Whenever we arrived at a stopping point the LGBT community was the last to be taken into account in every way.
 So our goal was to change that and say, ‘This time we are going to be first,’” says Honduran asylum seeker Cesar Mejia.